Contact form

 A land of awesome extremes

-Greenland is a land of mind-blowing extremes – one of the world’s last great wildernesses.
-Whether you visit during the summer, when the sun never sets or in the winter, when the Northern Lights (Aurora Borealis) dance across the sky, Greenland is a jaw-dropping experience.
+Greenland is a land of mind-blowing extremes—one of the world’s last great wildernesses.
+Whether you visit during the summer, when the sun never sets, or in the winter, when the northern lights (aurora borealis) often dance across the night sky, Greenland is a jaw-dropping experience.

-Imagine cruising in the unique Ilulissat Icefjord, located in the north-west, in the midnight sun where the warm red colours reflect in the gigantic icebergs.
-The Icefjord, producing 20 millions tons of ice per day is on UNESCO´s World Heritage List.
+Imagine cruising in the Ilulissat Icefjord, located in the north-west, where in summer the midnight sun reflects warm reddish colours on the gigantic icebergs.
+The Icefjord, producing 20 millions tons of ice per day, is on UNESCO's World Heritage List.

-South Greenland is indeed the fertile part of the country, where you will experience the contrast of green fields & icebergs along with Viking- & Inuit culture.
+South Greenland, meanwhile, is the fertile part of the country, where you will experience the contrast of green fields and icebergs along with Viking Age remains and Inuit culture.

-Continuing eastwards, a visit to the East Greenland (Ammassalik) gives you a picture of a culture closer to its roots than anywhere else in Greenland.
-You have the opportunity to experience the wildlife of this snowy wilderness, go on a thrilling dog-sledding cruise with a local Inuit and even gain a dog-sledding licence! .
+Continuing eastwards, a visit to Ammassalik gives you insights into a culture closer to its roots than anywhere else in Greenland.
+Here you have the opportunity to experience the wildlife of this snowy wilderness, for example by going on a thrilling dog-sledding tour with a local musher. (back to the top)

 Lapland